 Creating DNS records and receiving emails via Postfix

-Keeping with traditional naming conventions, you need a subdomain (in this example, mail, resulting in mail.democloud.com) and an MX record for the domain that points to that subdomain.
+Keeping with traditional naming conventions we need a subdomain named 'mail' (thus giving mail.democloud.com). and the MX record for democloud.com pointing to that subdomain.

-You can have multiple MX records and multiple mail servers for your mail.
-A request determines which one to use based on the priority number.
-The lower the number, the higher the priority.
+It is possible to have multiple MX records and have multiple mail servers for your mail.
+The way a request works out which one to use is based on this figure: The lower the number the higher the priority.

 Verify with dig

-To check that the mail subdomain is correctly entered on the Cloud Servers name server, use the following command:
+So, to check the 'mail' subdomain is correctly entered on the Cloud Servers nameserver:

 dig mail.democloud.com @dns1.stabletransit.com

 ;; ANSWER SECTION: mail.democloud.com.
 86400 IN A 18.104.22.168